telerik/winforms-docs/knowledge-base/windows11-clipboard-freeze.md

 ## Description

-When a single cell is copied in RadGridView with sufficient number of records (e.g. 50 000), the UI stays frozen and eventually leads to this error:
+When a single cell is copied in RadGridView with a sufficient number of records (e.g. 50 000), the UI stays frozen and eventually leads to this error:

 ![Windows11 Clipboard Error](images/windows11-clipboard-error.png)